 NSF encourages submission of proposals by groups of investigators; often these are submitted to carry out interdisciplinary projects.
 Unless stipulated in a specific program solicitation, however, such proposals will be subject to the 15 page Project Description limitation established in Section (ii) above.
 Pls who wish to exceed the established page limitations for the Project Description must request and receive a deviation in advance of proposal submission.
-(Chapter II, Section A, Conformance with Instructions for Proposal Preparation, contains information on deviations.)
+(Chapter II, Section A, contains information on deviations.)